SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 - Sniper bullets reflect off trees.
 - Explosions damage nearby entities.
 - Pushable boxes move on collision.
+- THERE IS A "Z-AXIS implementation" on level 3-ish and others.
+You should be able to walk up on to the top of the cliff and shoot down on the enemies without moving through

 ITEM SYSTEM (PICKUPS)
 - SpeedBoost: Increases movement speed.